 As part of our world-class team of experts, our wrist surgeons at Anchorage Fracture & Orthopedic Clinic have completed additional training specifically in the hand and wrist to offer our patients the highest level of specialized care.
 With this advanced training, our wrist surgeons, Dr. M. Patricia Fox and Dr. Kurt Mentzer, have the expertise to treat your wrist injury or condition according to your individual needs and goals.

 Whatever wrist problem you're experiencing, our specialty-trained surgeons will help you regain your strength and function.
-To consult with one of our wrist surgeons in Anchorage or Eagle River, please request an appointment online or call 907.563.3145.
+To consult with one of our wrist surgeons in Anchorage, Eagle River, or South Anchorage, please request an appointment online.